doitintl/doit-easily-marketplace/docs/install.md

 ![Diagram](../img/proc-api-screen-cap.png)
 </details>

-9. (optional) In Slack, create a slack webhook store this secret in Secret Manager.

 ### App Deploy

+7. (optional) In Slack, create a slack webhook store this secret in Secret Manager.
+8. Build docker images
 Note: These steps can be accomplished by applying this [Terraform][8]
 8. Deploy the application in Cloud Run.
 When finished, continue below